josmar-crwdstffng/angular/aio/tools/README.md

 ## transforms

-All the content that is rendered by the AIO application, and some of its configuration files, are generated from source files by [Dgeni](https://github.com/angular/dgeni).
+All the content that is rendered by the AIO application, and some of the associated configuration files, are generated from source files by [Dgeni](https://github.com/angular/dgeni).
 Dgeni is a general purpose documentation generation tool.

 Markdown files in `/aio/content`, code comments in the core Angular source files and example files are processed and transformed into files that are consumed by the AIO application.